PSLeon24/PSLeon24/README.md

 <br>

-I work on vision problems whose output has to be usable by someone: engineering drawings a machine can query, faces that resist deepfake synthesis, and lifting form corrected while the lift is happening.
+I focus on vision problems where the output must be immediately usable in the real world: engineering drawings like P&IDs that a machine can understand, adversarial perturbations that proactively prevent malicious deepfake synthesis, and real-time lifting posture correction that provides instant feedback.

 <br>